sanyamsmulay/tech-n-engineering-learning-journal/README.md

 ### TODO:

++ table of contents - remove sticky position - hopefully from thechild project and not the theme libray project

 + links without text associated, render with font-colour black, change to blue

 - orchestrate a better workflow than this for local development: